usersaurus/front-tech-test/docs/NOTES.md

 There are a good number of tests of different types and complexities, but not all components were covered because of time constraints.

+## Styles

+Most of the styles are added using the props of Radix UI components, but in the cases where styles were longer than I think they should be for a JSX, like the styles of the form component.

 ## Automatic deploys with Netlify

 An automatic deploy triggers everytime I push anything to the main branch.
 It also runs all the tests before deploying anything, and things are only published when everything is green.